 Pro tip: Invite over your most candid friend.
 She’ll ensure you don’t hang onto items that are clearly past their prime.

 If you have clothes that are still fashionable and not too worn, try selling them online or at a resale shop.
 Otherwise, donate your items to Goodwill or a similar organization.
-You’ll get a tax write-off, and your clothes will find new owners.
+You’ll get a tax write-off (if you use a free efile program, then there should be an option for this), and your clothes will find new owners.
 It’s a win-win.

 I’m notoriously bad at throwing out makeup.
 If I spend $25 on a tube of mascara, I intend to get every last drop out of it, dammit!
 But the reality is that some makeup has a short shelf life.
 Mascara and liquid eyeliner are the worst culprits; according to WebMD, these products need to be replaced every three to four months due to the risk of bacteria growth.
 Lip gloss should be tossed after six months, while liquid foundation and lipstick last up to a year.
 Powders are fine for up to two years.
 Do yourself a favor and conduct a quick inventory of your makeup.
 If you’ve been using some of your products since the beginning of Obama’s second term, it’s time to restock.

 While you’re in the bathroom, take a few minutes to clean the lint out of your hair dryer.
 Am I the only one who doesn’t do this regularly?
 You’ll be amazed by how much better your hair dryer performs when it’s lint-free.